-The purpose of this request is to continue a Rapid Re-Housing (RRH), Permanent Housing Program that delivers rental assistance and supportive services to participants.
+The purpose of this request is to continue a Rapid Re-Housing (RRH), Permanent Housing Program that delivers rental assistance and supportive services to participants experiencing homelessness to increase the ability of participants to live more independently.
+The request adds funds included in the Notice of Federal Award dated April 5, 2021.

-Approximately fifty (50) individuals who are between the ages of 18 and 24 years will be served from June 1, 2020 to April 30, 2021, with ten (10) individuals being served at any given time.
+Approximately ten (10) participants who are between the ages of 18 and 24 years will be served from June 1, 2021 to May 31, 2022.

-The Contractor engages individuals referred by coordinated entry staff in order to determine Rapid Re-Housing eligibility.
-The Contractor makes referrals to ensure immediate basic needs are met.
+The Contractor engages youth referred by the coordinated entry system in order to determine Rapid Re-Housing eligibility.
+The Contractor makes referrals to ensure immediate basic needs of individuals are met.
 Once enrolled, case management staff work with participants to assess current housing and service needs as well as barriers to attaining housing.
-Project staff coordinate with community resources to connect youth to resources that may assist with increasing income, such as Temporary Assistance for Needy Families (TANF); job readiness programs; and Social Security benefits.
+Project staff coordinate with community resources to connect youth to resources that may assist youth with increasing income, which may include Temporary Assistance for Needy Families (TANF); job readiness programs; and Social Security benefits.

 Outcomes of services provided include youth moving into and retaining permanent housing as well as youth connecting with community and mainstream services to increase independence and household income, which may result in sustaining permanent housing.